I was introduced to the cyanotype process when I was studying for my photography degree in Edinburgh.

 An early photographic sun-printing technique discovered by Sir John Herschel in 1842.

-Popular in the 20th century with architects and engineers to reproduce photographs, documents and plans, also known as blueprints.
+The process was popular in the 20th century.
+Architects and engineers used it to reproduce documents and plans, commonly known as blueprints.